Greatest Literature banner

 I'm here to try to change that.

-For many critics, O'Hara is part of that twentieth-century, second-quarter, generation of celebrated American authors—including Ernest Hemingway, F. Scott Fitzgerald, John Steinbeck and William Faulkner—but not in their top ranks.
+For many critics, O'Hara is part of that twentieth-century, second-quarter, generation of celebrated American authors—headed by Ernest Hemingway, F. Scott Fitzgerald, John Steinbeck and William Faulkner—but not in their top ranks.
 Some rate his short stories among the best but disdain his novels, half-heartedly praising his first, Appointment in Samarra (1934), but seeing degeneration since that early promise.
 His later long works, his most popular with the public, are dismissed as gaudy bestsellers of upper-crust sex and dissipation.

 Famous peers